How To Avoid Workarounds

 There’s a saying that “if you do something quick and dirty, the dirty will last a whole lot longer than the quick.”
 Even if you were able to save some time by utilizing a shortcut, when things begin to unravel and management or others start to ask why something was a done a certain way, everyone will forget the time that was saved.
 All that will remain to be exposed is the nasty, sinful shortcut that was taken and how it compromised the integrity of the project you’re managing.

-There are a number of ways you can fight the tendency to give into workarounds and shortcuts as an IT Project Manager.
+There are a number of ways you can fight the tendency to give into workarounds and shortcuts.
 Here are three suggestions.

 - Just Say No – Sometimes you have to be the bad guy.
 You don’t have to, nor should you, say YES to every suggestion and idea that comes to you from the team.
 You don’t want to stifle their creativity and ability to offer suggestions, but you’re ultimately the one that’s responsible for the success (or failure) of that project.
 If taking a shortcut isn’t a good or responsible path to go down, then don’t take it.